 The Signals That Decide If You’re Even Considered

-Most businesses think “online visibility” means having a website, running ads, or posting on social.
+Most businesses think “online visibility” means showing up on Google.

-In reality, visibility is about signals — the technical, content, and credibility cues that tell platforms (and buyers) whether you’re worth surfacing at all.
+But visibility is about signals, the technical, content, and credibility cues that tell platforms (and buyers) whether you’re worth surfacing at all.

 If those signals are fragmented, incomplete, or contradictory, performance stalls long before conversion is even possible.